stolenboyvideos/porn-site-in-a-can/README.md

 Uses XML-RPC to interface with the Bitcoin Core standard Bitcoin server daemon for referal payouts.

+## Shared Host Limitations

+Math::Preference::SVD won't work without great difficulty on a shared host.
+Rating logic would need to be adjusted to work without it.

 ## Installation

+These installation instructions have not been tested.

 The files in the root should not be shared on the Web.
 The files inside the `public_html` directory should be.